 6. Clean the oven with baking soda

-Cut through the grease in your oven by making you own cleaner using vinegar, dish soap, baking soda and a lemon or lime.
+A great oven cleaning hack is to make your own cleaner using vinegar, dish soap, baking soda and a lemon or lime.

 Find more ways to clean an oven with our expert guide.